AdamMeyers/The_Termolator/summary/test_summaries/README.txt

 chose "diseases and disorders".
 The script did not find enough articles about "osteopenia" so it expanded the result to include terms for all "aging associated diseases".
 The resulting file is:
-"Aging-associated_diseases.summary"
+"Aging-associated_diseases.summary"  ** running **

 2) For foreground, I chose "chocolate" and for background I chose "sugar confectionery".
 The resulting output is "Chocolate.summary"

 3) I generated two different results for COVID-19 as foreground, but choosing 2 different possible backgrounds.
-	 a) "COVID-19-vs-airborne.summary" is the rsult of using "airborne diseases" as background.
+	 a) "COVID-19-vs-airborne.summary" is the result of using "airborne diseases" as background.
 	 b)  "COVID-19-vs-all.summary" is the result of using "all" of the proposed backgrounds